Shop by

 It can be hard to find edge banding in most exotic and unusual veneer species these days.
 And even if a matching species can be found, the color and grain often will not match the veneer sheet.
 Because of this, many woodworkers are making their own edge banding from scrap veneer left over from the main project.

 Simply apply Heat Lock to the back of the veneer, let dry, and then cut strips from it to make suitably-sized edge banding.
 Be sure to allow some extra width to make alignment easier.
 If your panel is 3/4" thick, cut the strips to 7/8" or 15/16" wide.
-When ready, apply Heat Lock to the edge of the panel and then use a clothes iron to apply the custom made edge banding strips.
+When ready, apply Heat Lock to the edge of the panel and then use a clothes iron to apply the custom-made edge banding strips.
 Then remove the excess material with an edge trimming tool.

 International Orders

-We prefer to avoid shipping this adhesive outside of the US because it is not freeze/thaw stable.
+We prefer to avoid shipping this adhesive outside the US because it is not freeze/thaw stable.
 We accept no responsibility if you opt to have us ship this out of the US and the adhesive freezes in transit.
 This is a risk you must evaluate.
 There will be no refunds for a shipment of this adhesive sent out of the US.

 What should I know about Heat Lock?